JeanNyaguthii/Kenya-Education-System-Transition/README.md

 My key analytical objectives were:

 1. Performance assessment: Analyzing assessment results to evaluate early performance trends under the new curriculum.
-2. Enrollment mapping: Mapping student progression through the new system, with a specific interest in the transition from Grade 6 (end of primary) to Grade 7 (Junior Secondary School).
+2. Student retention mapping: Mapping student progression through the new system, with a specific interest in the transition from Grade 6 (end of Primary School) to Grade 7 (Junior Secondary School).

 Additional contextual background on the system transition can be found in this Context Document <link>.